-Come opening day, Wednesday, July 17 at the Del Mar Thoroughbred Club; hats, hats and more hats are the madcap sidebar to the main story of the moment, namely the excitement of racing’s return.
+Come opening day, Friday, July 16 at the Del Mar Thoroughbred Club; hats, hats and more hats are the madcap sidebar to the main story of the moment, namely the excitement of racing’s return.
+This post-pandemic opening day is not only about big bets and fast horses, but celebrating the season in style.Make sure to put your best hat forward and participate in the famous Opening Day Hats Contest.

 Thus begins the big fat hat dilemma for otherwise fashionable and well-appointed ladies.